fastly/compute-hibp-filter/README.md

 ## Prerequisites

-You will need a Fastly [account](https://www.fastly.com/signup/) with full access, and also have the Fastly CLI and other dependencies listed below installed on your workstation.
+You will need full access to a Fastly [account](https://www.fastly.com/signup/) with KV store enabled.
+The Fastly CLI and other dependencies listed below should be installed on your workstation.
 You will also need to setup a Fastly API token which will be used to upload the generated filters to the KV store.

 ## Dependencies